UNStats/gender_data_portal/metadata_md/I_16__Id76834fb__metadata.md

 ## Method of computation

 The working poverty rate is calculated by dividing the employed persons living on less than US$ 1.90 a day by the Total employment and multiplying the value by 100.
-The ILO also produces global and regional estimates of employment by economic class \(and thus, of working poverty rates\) using the ILO’s Employment by Class \(EbyC\) model.
-More information is in the ILO paper “Employment and economic class in the developing world” \(Kapsos and Bourmpoula, 2013\), available at [http://www.ilo.org/wcmsp5/groups/public/---dgreports/---inst/documents/publication/wcms_216451.pdf](http://www.ilo.org/wcmsp5/groups/public/---dgreports/---inst/documents/publication/wcms_216451.pdf)  **Disaggregation**: by sex, age
+The ILO also produces global and regional estimates of employment by economic class \(and thus, of working poverty rates\) using the ILOï¿½s Employment by Class \(EbyC\) model.
+More information is in the ILO paper ï¿½Employment and economic class in the developing worldï¿½ \(Kapsos and Bourmpoula, 2013\), available at [http://www.ilo.org/wcmsp5/groups/public/---dgreports/---inst/documents/publication/wcms_216451.pdf](http://www.ilo.org/wcmsp5/groups/public/---dgreports/---inst/documents/publication/wcms_216451.pdf) **Disaggregation**: by sex, age

 ---